A topic from the subject of Analytical Chemistry in Chemistry.

 • Limitations:

-• Can be affected by sample size and preparation
+• Can be affected by sample size, particle size, and preparation (homogeneity, packing density)

 Conclusion

 Thermal analysis techniques are powerful analytical tools that provide valuable insights into the thermal behavior of materials.
-They are widely used in chemistry and related fields for various applications, including material characterization, phase transitions, reaction kinetics, and manufacturing process optimization.
+They are widely used in chemistry and related fields for various applications, including material characterization, studying phase transitions, determining reaction kinetics, and optimizing manufacturing processes.
+The choice of technique depends on the specific information required and the nature of the material being studied.

 Thermal Gravimetric Analysis (TGA)